Tsukoyachi/CS-Semester-5-6/Cours/Harmonisation/Réseau et sécurité/Introduction.md

 A specialized subset of telecommunications that refers to the electronic collection, processing, and distribution of data -- typically between computer system hardware devices.

-> We have a chain of bits : 0110001110100101
+> We have a chain of bytes : 0110001110100101
 > We apply a modulation to it to transfer a signal of our choice.
-> To be able to apply a demodulation to it and obtain our chain of bits in the end.
+> To be able to apply a demodulation to it and obtain our chain of bytes in the end.

 ---